OUR LAW FIRM GETS CASE RESULTS

 Consider this example: A client with an extensive criminal record has a major new charge against her that could result in significant jail time.
 A success for this client could be a conviction that does not result in jail time or one that results in a much lighter than expected sentence.

 Also, consider that a lawyer may receive a bad ruling — impacting his or her win-loss record — but successfully gets the loss overturned on appeal.
-Could that case be considered a success or a failure?
+Is that a success or a failure?